ai24-7/ai24-7/README.md

 ---
-:zap: To see my cover letter and resume, please checkout [Here](https://github.com/ai24-7/ai24-7/blob/main/resume).
+:zap: To see my cover letter and resume, please send me a message in linkedin or github.